-will ask yourself:

-- 1. What type of researcher am I?
-Exploring the theoretical foundations of research, its different paradigms and your role as researcher. - 2.
-What type of research do I want to do?
-Exploring whether your study will inherently be inductive, deductive or abductive. - Which research design suits my research question?
-Exploring the differences between qualitative, quantitative and mixed method designs. - 4.
+5 10 of the engineering discipline.
+For this purpose, research serves to describe, explain and predict.
+In this module you will ask yourself: What type of researcher am I?
+Exploring the theoret- ical foundations of research, its different paradigms and your role as researcher.
+2. What type of research do I want to do?
+Exploring whether your study will inherently be inductive, de- ductive or abductive.
+Which research design suits my research question?
+Exploring the differences between qualitative, quan- titative and mixed method designs.
 How will I present my findings?
-Exploring data analysis and presentation techniques. - How will I convince my study leader of my ability to conduct research?
-Exploring the requirements for writing a research proposal and article in your specific discipline.
+Exploring data analysis and presentation techniques.
+How will I convince my study leader of my ability to conduct research?
+Exploring the requirements for writing a research proposal and article in your spe- cific discipline.
 This module is presented against the background of the specific research context in Africa and South Africa and also with acknowledgement of the several ethical pitfalls that re- searchers and researchers-in-training should be aware of.
 In summary, this module introduces students to research methodology.
 This enables students to become research- orientated and to be in a position to plan research and write research outputs in the form of a proposal and article.

-Course Content:

-The content of the course is based on the chapters of Bryman and Bell (2011):

-- 1. The aims of research.

-- 2. The research topic, project title, and research problem.
+Course Content: The content of the course is based on the chapters of Bryman and Bell (2011): The aims of research.
+The research topic, project title, and research problem.
+Literature review.
+Population and sampling types.
+Types of quantitative research designs.
+Validity of sampluging.
+Validity of conclusions.
+Data-collecting methods and measuring instruments in quantitative research.
+Qualitative research designs.
+Data analysis and interpretation of results.
+Writing the research proposal.
+Writing research articles.
+Course Outcomes: At completion of this module the student should be able

-- 3. Literature review.

-- 4. Population and sampling types.

-- 5. Types of quantitative research designs.

-- 6. Validity of conclusions.

-- 7. Data-collecting methods and measuring instruments in quantitative research.

-- 8. Qualitative research designs.

-- 9. Data analysis and interpretation of results.

-- 10. Writing the research proposal.

-- 11. Writing research articles.

-Course Outcomes:

-At completion of this module the student should be able to:

-tions, propositions/hypotheses and approach.
-Demonstrate through a literature analysis of the research field that the research output will build upor the current body of knowledge.
+Delivery Mechanisms: formulate a research purpose, research questions, propositions/hypotheses and approach.
+Demonstrate through a literature analysis of the research field that the research output will build upon the current body of knowledge.
 Decide on (an) appropriate research method(s) to accomplish the research objectives and embed the(se) method(s) in the research proposal.
 Participate in peer review processes.
 Write a comprehensive research proposal.
-Write or present a concise research output in the form of an article suitable for journal publication of paper for a conference or a presentation at a peer attended colloquium.
-Delivery Mechanisms: Lectures and participation in a workshop format.
-Engagement through the SunLearn online platform.
+Write or present a concise research output in the form of an article suitable for journal publication or paper for a conference or a presentation at a peer attended colloquium.
+Delivery mechanisms. ment through the SunLearn online platform.
 Peer-review writing groups.
-Assessment Methods: Online tests through the SunLearn platform on the chapters of Bryman and Bell (2011).
-Peer and lecturer assessment of the research proposal.
+Assessment Methods: Online tests through the SunLearn platform on the chap- ters of Bryman and Bell (2011).
+Peer and lecturer as- sessment of the research proposal.
 Peer and lecturer assessment of the research article or conference paper of a colloquium presentation.
-Did the student demonstrate sufficient knowledge concerning the science of research?
-An 75% mark is required for each online test on the chapters of Bryman and Bell (2011).
-Are the research proposal and article (or paper or presentation) clear, appropriate, sufficient and in line with the research principles taught?
-A 60% mark is required for both the proposal and the article (or paper or presentation).
-Bryman A and Bell E (2011).
-Research methodology.
-3rd 1 a g c 33 ment through the SunLearn online platform.
-Peer-review writing groups.
-Online tests through the SunLearn platform on the chapters of Bryman and Bell (2011).
-Peer and lecturer assessment of the research proposal.
-Peer and lecturer assessment of the research article or conference paper of a colloquium presentation.
-Assessment Criteria Information: Did the student demonstrate sufficient knowledge concerning the science of research?
-An 75% mark is required for each online test on the chapters of Bryman and Bell (2011).
-Are the research proposal and article (or paper or presentation) clear, appropriate, sufficient and in line with the research principles taught?
-A 60% mark is required for both the proposal and the article (or paper or presentation).
-Textbook: Bryman A and Bell E (2011).
-Research methodology.
-3rd edition, Cape Town: Oxford University Press Southern Africa. tions, propositions/hypotheses and approach.
-Demonstrate through a literature analysis of the research field that the research output will build upon the current body of knowledge.
-Decide on (an) appropriate research method(s) to accomplish the research objectives and embed the(se) method(s) in the research proposal.
-Participate in peer review processes.
-Write a comprehensive research proposal.
-Write or present a concise research output in the form of an article suitable for journal publication or paper for a conference or a presentation at a peer ters of Bryman and Bell (2011).
-Peer and lecturer assessment of the research proposal.
-Peer and lecturer assessment of the research article or conference paper of a colloquium presentation.
-Assessment Criteria Did the student demonstrate sufficient knowledge concerning the science of research?
-An 75% mark is required for each online test on the chapters of Bryman and Bell (2011).
-Are the research proposal and article (or paper or presentation) clear, appropriate, sufficient and in line with the research principles taught?
+Assessment Criteria Information: 5 Are the research proposal and article (or paper or presentation) clear, appropriate, sufficient and in line with the research principles taught?
 A 60% mark is required for both the proposal and the article (or paper or presenation).
-Textbook: Bryman A and Bell E (2011).
-Research methodology.
-3rd edition, Cape Town: Oxford University Press Southern Africa.
-Delivery Mechanisms: , Information: cerning the science of research?
-An 75% mark is required for each online test on the chapters of Bryman and Bell (2011).
-Are the research proposal and article (or paper or presentation) clear, appropriate, sufficient and in line with the research principles taught?
-A 60% mark is required for both the proposal and the article (or paper or presenation).
-Textbook: Bryman A and Bell E (2011).
-Research methodology.
-3rd edition, Cape Town: Oxford University Press Southern Africa.
-Assessment Methods: sessment of the research proposal.
-Peer and lecturer assessment of the research article or conference paper presentation) clear, appropriate, sufficient and in line with the research principles taught?
-A 60% mark is required for both the proposal and the article (or paper or presenation).
-Textbook: Bryman A and Bell E (2011).
-Research methodology.
-3rd edition, Cape Town: Oxford University Press Southern Africa. cerning the science of research?
-An 75% mark is required for each online test on the chapters of Bryman edition, Cape Town: Oxford University Press Southern Africa. presentation) clear, appropriate, sufficient and in line with the research principles taught?
-A 60% mark is required for both the proposal and the article (or paper or Notes: Will be made available on Sunlearn.
 Textbook: Bryman A and Bell E (2011).
 Research methodology.
 3rd edition, Cape Town: Oxford University Press Southern Africa.
 Notes: Will be made available on Sunlearn.